Athletics Facilities Needs and Dreams Goal: $4,800,000

 More than two-thirds of Limestone's day students participate in twenty-five NCAA Division II sports.
 Today, Limestone is providing the appropriate educational environment in which these young men and women live.
 Tomorrow, Limestone is planning enhanced practice areas and playing fields on which these student-athletes compete.
 Today's Needs ...
 Tomorrow's Dreams is a campaign designed to maintain Limestone's leadership position in conference Carolinas and NCAA Division II.

 Renovations will provide stadium-style seating for all game fields.
 Permanent restroom and concessions facilities along with a ticketing facility are included in the renovation plan for our sports complex.
 Lighting will also be installed on all game fields.
-The addition of field lighting will enable the College to have more flexibility for scheduling athletic events which will generate greater opportunities for Limestone alumni, parents, and fans to experience collegiate sporting events.
+The addition of field lighting will enable The University to have more flexibility for scheduling athletic events which will generate greater opportunities for Limestone alumni, parents, and fans to experience collegiate sporting events.

 Saints Stadium Turf Complex, located directly behind the Limestone Center, will serve as the home field for the men's and women's lacrosse and soccer programs, and field hockey.
 The stadium will include an all-weather turf field and will be the most encompassing of all the athletics facilities renovations.
 The field will be a multipurpose field used for games, practice, intramurals, and camps.
 The current field has been the location of regional and national championship events, creating wonderful experiences and memories for Limestone student-athletes, alumni, fans, and the Cherokee County community.
 This stadium will have seating for 1,000 spectators.
 To accommodate increasing numbers of students as well as community and alumni supporters, the stadium seating may be expanded to approximately 4,000 in the future.
 At the top of the grandstands there will be a press box and a VIP suite overlooking the stadium.
 This stadium will be come the visual centerpiece of the athletics campus.